ESA-PhiLab/WorldCrops/README.md

 ## Add additional data

 The script 'download.py' uses Sentinel Hub to download Sentinel data.
 More regions are welcome to be added.
+Configure your layer with Sentinel Hub and add your API keys to Credentials.py

 	python download.py -f ../data/cropdata/CentralAsia/CAWa_CropType_samples.shp -t '{"2018": ["01-01-2018", "30-12-2018"],"2017": ["01-01-2017", "30-12-2017"],"2016": ["01-01-2016", "30-12-2016"]}' -o centralasia